 Verkeerder Kill Falls, Cascading waterfall in Ulster County, United States

-Verkeerder Kill Falls is a waterfall in Sam's Point Preserve with a drop of about 187 feet flowing from the Shawangunk Ridge.
-The water creates a white curtain against dark rock walls and is surrounded by a distinctive forest of dwarf pine trees.
+Verkeerder Kill Falls is a waterfall in Sam's Point Preserve on the Shawangunk Ridge in New York, with a drop of about 187 feet (57 meters).
+The water runs down dark rock walls and is surrounded by a forest of dwarf pine trees that grow close to the ground.

 The community of curious travelers